 Developmental expressive language disorder is a condition in which a child has lower than normal ability in vocabulary, producing complex sentences, and remembering words.
-However, children with this disorder may have the normal language skills needed to understand verbal or written communication.
+However, a child with this disorder may have the normal language skills needed to understand verbal or written communication.

-The causes of this disorder are not well understood.
+The causes are not well understood.
 Damage to the cerebrum of the brain and malnutrition may cause some cases.
 Genetic factors may also be involved.

 Standardized expressive language and nonverbal intellectual tests should be conducted if an expressive language disorder is suspected.
 Testing for other learning disabilities may also be needed.

 Language therapy is the best method to treat this type of disorder.
 The goal of this therapy is to increase the number of phrases a child can use.
 This is done by using block-building techniques and speech therapy.

 How much the child recovers depends on the severity of the disorder.
 With reversible factors, such as vitamin deficiencies, there may be nearly full recovery.

 Children who do not have any other developmental or motor coordination problems have the best outlook (prognosis).
 Often, such children have a family history of delays in language milestones, but eventually catch up.

 If you are concerned about a child's language development, have the child tested.